ttdunlap33/work-day-scheduler/README.md

     * Grey- Past
     * Red - Present
     * Green - Future
-* Text can be typed into timeblock, and saved locally.
+* Text can be typed into a timeblock, and saved locally.
 * Information persists upon refreshing the page.

 ## Technologies used